Michael Long (actor)

 Michael Merrick Long (11 October 1947 – 17 April 1991) was an Australian actor on stage, television and movies, as well as voice-only.

-He appeared in early roles Matlock Police, Homicide, Division 4, Bluey.

-He starred in the 1971 Australian stage production of Conduct Unbecoming as Subaltern Millington.
+Career

-His television credits included: Cop Shop, Prisoner (as Mick O'Brien), Taurus Rising (as Sam Farrer), Sons and Daughters (as Stephen Morrell) and Richmond Hill (as Craig Connors).
-He appeared in films including Squizzy Taylor, The Chain Reaction and Careful, He Might Hear You.
+Long appeared in early television roles in Matlock Police, Homicide, Division 4 and Bluey.
+Further television credits included Cop Shop, Prisoner (as Mick O'Brien), Taurus Rising (as Sam Farrer), Sons and Daughters (as Stephen Morrell) and Richmond Hill (as Craig Connors).

+He appeared in several films including sci-fi thriller The Chain Reaction (1980), gangster drama Squizzy Taylor (1982), the multi-award winning Careful, He Might Hear You (1983) and thriller Dead Calm (1989), the latter alongside Nicole Kidman, Sam Neill and Billy Zane.

+Long starred in numerous stage productions throughout his career, including King Lear (1967), A Midsummer Night’s Dream (1968), Measure for Measure (1972) and Hedda Gabler (1988), and the 1971 J. C. Williamson's / Harry M. Miller Australian stage production of Conduct Unbecoming playing Subaltern Millington.
+He also worked as a stage manager and lighting designer.

-He provided the voice over television and radio commercials, documentaries and corporate videos, initially working for the ABC.
+He voiced a character in 1973 animated TV movie The Gentlemen of Titipu.
+He also provided voiceover in television and radio commercials, documentaries and corporate videos, initially working for the ABC.
 This became his main work, continuing through his illness until a few weeks before his death.

+Death

 Long died of lung cancer in 1991 at the age of 43.